emaxsaun/ai-art-style-generator/readme.md

 ### Prerequisites

-- NodeJS v16 or higher (using npm or yarn)
+- NodeJS v16 or higher (using npm or yarn) - I used NodeJS v22.16.0
 - A Replicate API token ([sign up here](https://replicate.com/signin))

 ### Installation